 There are many e-catalog maker tools on the market, some online, some offline.
-I think the ideal option is to go for an online tool, because you won’t have to install anything on your computer or search for a hosting solution for your electronic catalog.
+I think the ideal option is to go for an online tool because you won’t have to install anything on your computer or search for a hosting solution for your electronic catalog.

-The leading e-catalog services on the digital market are: Flipsnack, Issuu, FlippingBook, Joomag, Yumpu and more.
+The leading e-catalog services on the digital market are Flipsnack, Issuu, FlippingBook, Joomag, Yumpu, and more.

 We recommend you to try our e-catalog creator, Flipsnack.
-It’s very easy to use and there are great advantages in using it.
+It’s very easy to use and there are great advantages to using it.
 It will turn your PDF design into an HTML5 e-catalog, so it will work on all devices, including smartphones (we all know how important that is, right?).
-Your publication will be super interactive, meaning that you can add promotional videos, links, captions and shopping carts on pages.
+Your publication will be super interactive, meaning that you can add promotional videos, links, captions, and shopping carts on pages.

-Perhaps the best way to present you what our e-catalog creator can do is to show you:
+Perhaps the best way to present to you what our e-catalog creator can do is to show you: